sampsyo/cs6120/content/blog/2019-12-18-halide-autoscheduler/index.md

 title = "An Autoscheduler for Halide"
 [extra]
 bio = """
   Ela is a fourth-year graduate student.
-They should fill their bio here!
+They study new ways to take pictures of atoms.
   Ryan is a PhD student at Cornell.
 He studies programming languages and verification.
   Rolph is a third-year graduate student studying the intersection of